See photos (5)

 La Tour Lombarde

-• The tower of Saint-Clément or "Saracen" tower has been guarding the access to the territory since the 13th century.
-Improperly called the Saracen Tower, this watchtower (also called a square keep) built more likely by the Lombards, surprises the visitor arriving in St Clément.
-Situated on a rocky rise above the old town, it has an effective (and magnificent) view of the Durance and the entire plain.
-Some suppose that it was part of an ingenious communication system between several towers in...
+The Saint-Clément or "Saracen" tower has guarded access to the area since the 13th century.
+Wrongly known as the Saracen Tower, this watchtower (also known as a square keep), more likely built by the Lombards, comes as a surprise to visitors arriving at St Clément.
+Perched on a rocky rise above the old town, it boasts an effective (and magnificent) view over the Durance and the whole plain.
+Some speculate that it was part of an ingenious communication system between several towers in the...

-The tower of Saint-Clément or "Saracen" tower has been guarding the access to the territory since the 13th century.
-Improperly called the Saracen Tower, this watchtower (also called a square keep) built more likely by the Lombards, surprises the visitor arriving in St Clément.
-Situated on a rocky rise above the old town, it has an effective (and magnificent) view of the Durance and the entire plain.
-Some suppose that it was part of an ingenious communication system between several towers in the area.
-The tower has been the property of the archbishop of Embrun since 1215 and marks his hold on the territory.
-It was probably never inhabited since it was not fitted out with any comfort: no latrines, no chimney, no cupboards.
-It was a watchtower with a defensive system.
-Observe the archways: 2 on the 1st floor, 6 on the 2nd and 8 on the 3rd.
-The original entrance was probably located on the first level, which made it less vulnerable.
+The Saint-Clément or "Saracen" tower has guarded access to the area since the 13th century.
+Wrongly known as the Saracen Tower, this watchtower (also known as a square keep), more likely built by the Lombards, comes as a surprise to visitors arriving at St Clément.
+Perched on a rocky rise above the old town, it boasts an effective (and magnificent) view over the Durance and the whole plain.
+Some speculate that it was part of an ingenious communication system between several towers in the area.
+The tower has belonged to the Archbishop of Embrun since 1215 and marks his hold over the area.
+It was probably never inhabited, as it has not been fitted out with any conveniences: no latrines, no fireplaces, no cupboards.
+It was merely a watchtower with a defensive system.
+Look at the arrow slits: 2 on the 1st floor, 6 on the 2nd and 8 on the 3rd.
+The original entrance was probably on the 1st level, making it less vulnerable.

 Services